manusimidt/py-xbrl/docs/usage.rst

 Parsing submissions stored on a webserver is pretty easy.
 Just provide `py-xbrl` with the url and `py-xbrl` will download all necessary files for you and store them into the cache.
 Make sure to set the http headers correctly (Services like SEC EDGAR require it!).
+Please find more information about headers and usage regulations in the `SEC EDGAR documentation <https://www.sec.gov/search-filings/edgar-search-assistance/accessing-edgar-data>`_.

 .. code-block:: python